Observational Skills for Kids That Shape them Into Leaders

 Emotional Intelligence Through Observation

-Detective work extends beyond physical awareness, and involves studying human behaviour, and thus, emotional intelligence.
+Being observant isn’t limited to spotting physical clues; it’s also about reading people, and thus, being emotionally intelligent.
 Learning observational skills enables children to interpret and better understand various components such as tone of voice, facial expressions, and body language.
 These ‘soft cues’ foster holistic development in children, particularly building upon emotional literacy and empathy.

 Think of children in a classroom environment as ‘emotional detectives’ – where they observe peers during diverse situations to understand their feelings using non-verbal cues.
 Through this practice, children tend to become better at observing, while acquiring compassion and realising that behaviour is often a clue to something deeper.